ElzbietaSkrzypek/Photo-collors-extraction--plotly.express-pandas/README.md

 #Image Colour Palette Generator

-With this tool user can upload an image and extract the top most common colours in that image.
+With this tool user can open an image and extract the top most common colours in that image.